jingleyang/security_ctf/pwnable.kr/01_level.md

 -

 ### blackjack
 The vulnerability of the source code is about semantic check. the bet checking will be failed at the second times.
-And user can also input a negtive number, then magic will happen when you lose a game.
+And user can also input a negative number, then magic will happen when you lose a game.
 This vulnerability is found by my lovely wife.

 The source code is followed.